Parikshit00/HandTalk-ASL/README.md

 ## Requirements

-This project uses python 3.5 and the PIP following packages:
+This project uses python 3.5 and following packages:
 * opencv
 * tensorflow
 * matplotlib
 * numpy
-See requirements.txt for required packages and versions.
+See requirements.txt for details about package versions.

+## For Demo:
-### Install using PIP
+### Step 1 : Install packages using PIP
 ```
 pip3 install -r requirements.txt
 ```

-## Dataset
+## Step 2 : Dataset
 This project contains the code only.
+This is because each category requires images > 3000 for good accuracy and this is not deasible to upload on git.

 The dataset should be in the format like below:

 ```
 |